miguelzeph/interview-questions/index.md

-# The Most Intreview Questions
+# The Most Intreview Questions and Possible Answers

 > What is your situation right know?
 Are you seeking for a role/position?